Laboratory Animal Exposure Risk Assessment Program (LAERAP)

 How do I enroll in the LAERAP?

-Once logged into "MyEHS", click on Laboratory Animal Exposure Risk Assessment Program (in the upper right column).
-Then click on Laboratory Animal Exposure Risk Assessment Form.
+- Once logged into "MyEHS Services", click on Laboratory Animal Exposure Risk Assessment (in the upper right column).
 Follow the directions and complete the form.

 - The following pieces of information should be known before completing this form.

-NOTE: All information collected on the medical health questionnaire is strictly for use by UMB Student and Employee Health.
+NOTE: All information collected on the medical health questionnaire is strictly for use by UMaryland Immediate Care Center.
 Except for reporting your compliance in completing the form, information from this form will not be released without your knowledge and authorization, unless permitted or required by law.

 Are there any costs associated with the LAERAP?

-No, unless you've been contacted to schedule an appointment with a physician at UMB Student and Employee Health.
+No, unless you’ve been contacted to schedule an appointment with the EHS Occupational Health Physician at UMaryland Immediate Care Center.
 There is a medical evaluation fee of $100 for new patients and $80 for current patients that will be charged to the employee's department.

 Do I have to do anything after I've enrolled in the LAERAP?

-You've been contacted by email to schedule an appointment with a physician at UMB Student and Employee Health.
+You've been contacted by email to schedule an appointment with the EHS Occupational Health Physician at UMaryland Immediate Care Center.
 This appointment is required to further review your medical history in order to complete your risk assessment.

-- If you've become injured, feel you're developing an allergy, or if you've developed any health concerns related to your research animal exposure, contact UMB Student and Employee Health (410-328-6791) for medical review and consultation.
-For injuries or exposures, see the following URL for specific instructions: http://www.ehs.umaryland.edu/Insurance/Workers_Comp/index.htm.
+- If you've become injured, feel you're developing an allergy, or if you've developed any health concerns related to your research animal exposure, contact UMaryland Immediate Care Center (410-328-1362) for medical review and consultation.
+More information on injuries or exposures.